-- Objective 8.2: Collaborate with organizations throughout the region to develop and market day and multi-day tours of the area - Objective 8.3: Support Platteville's BIG events including Heritage Day (at the museums), Dairy Days, and the Historic Encampment - Objective 8.4: Develop a partnership with UWP for a mutually beneficial use of the Municipal Building's Auditorium. - Objective 8.5: Connect tourism marketing with visits to UWP by alumni, families, and others - Objective 8.6: Develop agriculture and heritage tourism programs. - Objective 8.7: Support the creation of a new 'big' event
+- Objective 8.1: Coordinate the marketing of area events with local organizations with similar missions (i.e. work with Hidden Valley Tourism, Grant County Tourism, Tri-State Tourism, etc.). - Objective 8.2: Collaborate with organizations throughout the region to develop and market day, and multi-day tours of the area. - Objective 8.3: Support Platteville's BIG events including Heritage Day (at the museums), Dairy Days, and the Historic Encampment. - Objective 8.4: Develop a partnership with UWP for a mutually beneficial use of the Municipal Building's Auditorium. - Objective 8.5: Connect tourism marketing with visits to UWP by alumni, families, and others. - Objective 8.6: Develop agriculture and heritage tourism programs. - Objective 8.7: Support the creation of a new 'big' event.

-Goal 9: Encourage an entrepreneurial environment
+Goal 9: Encourage an entrepreneurial environment.

-- Objective 9.1: Create a retail idea center (retail incubator) in the downtown district. - Objective 9.2: Support the current incubator and explore expansion. - Objective 9.3: Support entrepreneurial initiatives and programs at UWP. - Objective 9.4: Create a regional "entrepreneurial team" to develop strategies and implement initiatives
+- Objective 9.1: Create a retail idea center (retail incubator) in the downtown district. - Objective 9.2: Support the current incubator and explore expansion. - Objective 9.3: Support entrepreneurial initiatives and programs at UWP. - Objective 9.4: Create a regional "entrepreneurial team" to develop strategies and implement initiatives.